 RGB-D tracking leverages complementary information from both RGB and depth modalities, enabling more comprehensive scene understanding for tracking.
 A variety of trackers have been proposed to realise effective fusion and interaction between RGB and depth modalities.
 For example, DAL~\citep{qian2021dal} integrates depth information into RGB features based on the correlation filter-based tracking framework.
 Recent trackers, such as DeT~\citep{yan2021depthtrack}, adapt RGB-only tracking architectures~\citep{danelljan2019atom, bhat2019learning} by fusing feature maps through pixel-wise operations.
 SPT~\citep{zhu2023rgbd1k} utilises separated transformer encoders for RGB and depth, followed by a dedicated fusion module.
 ARKitTrack~\citep{zhao2023arkittrack} further advances fusion by encoding depth into bird’s eye view representations and performing cross-view fusion.
 Collectively, these approaches represent ongoing progress in RGB-D tracking, aiming to enhance multi-modal feature extraction, fusion, and adaptation for improved tracking robustness.

 RGB-T tracking leverages the complementary strengths of RGB and thermal modalities to enhance tracking performance under challenging conditions such as low-light, nighttime environments.
-Early efforts primarily focused on convolutional neural network-based fusion strategies~\citep{simonyan2014very,he2016deep}.
-For example, mfDiMP~\citep{zhang2019multi} introduced an end-to-end framework for RGB-T fusion, while MANet~\citep{li2019multi} employed a three-way adapter network to extract modality-specific and shared features between two modalities.
-APFNet~\citep{xiao2022attribute} introduced an adaptive feature fusion mechanism that fine-tunes attributes between different modalities, thus enhancing the robustness and accuracy of the algorithm.
+Early efforts primarily focus on convolutional neural network-based fusion strategies~\citep{tang2025omni,he2016deep}.
+For example, mfDiMP~\citep{zhang2019multi} introduces an end-to-end framework for RGB-T fusion, while MANet~\citep{li2019multi} employes a three-way adapter network to extract modality-specific and shared features between two modalities.
+APFNet~\citep{xiao2022attribute} introduces an adaptive feature fusion mechanism that fine-tunes attributes between different modalities, thus enhancing the robustness and accuracy of the algorithm.
 Furthermore, with the advent of Vision Transformers~\citep{dosovitskiy2020image}, RGB-T tracking technology has seen further innovations.
 For example, by introducing visual prompt learning~\cite{zhu2023visual,wu2024single,wang2024temporal,hong2024onetracker} into the Transformer-based tracking frameworks, auxiliary thermal information is fused into pre-trained RGB-only models, significantly improving tracking performance.
 Additionally, BAT~\cite{cao2024bi} and TBSI~\cite{hui2023bridging} propose feature bridging mechanisms to strengthen cross-modal interactions.

+It is also noteworthy that research on pixel-level RGB-T image fusion provides valuable guidance for cross-modal information integration in tracking~\citep{liu2024promptfusion, cheng2025one}.
+The comprehensive review by \citep{liu2024infrared}, which systematically explores the field from data compatibility to task adaptation, offers a solid theoretical foundation for understanding how to effectively fuse pixel-level heterogeneous modalities to serve high-level vision tasks~\citep{jiang2024multispectral, liu2022attention}.
+For instance, CoCoNet~\citep{liu2024coconet} introduces a multi-level feature ensemble for multi-modal image fusion, significantly advancing the performance in both image fusion and downstream object detection tasks.
+Through pixel-level fusion, complementary information from RGB and TIR modalities can be effectively aligned and enhanced~\citep{song2025refinefuse}, thereby providing a more robust and information-rich joint representation for subsequent trackers.

 However, most current multi-modal tracking methods are predominantly designed for dual-modality scenarios, typically combining RGB with either depth or thermal information.
 As such, they are not well-suited to directly process and integrate tri-modal data due to architectural limitations and the distinct characteristics of each modality.
 In contrast, our proposed RDTTrack baseline is capable of jointly leveraging RGB, depth, and thermal inputs, thus improving tracking robustness.
 In addition, its architecture is tailored to handle the heterogeneity across modalities.